hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_brief_intro.rst

 One may likely consider the **tail dependency** significant, as large correlated moves in prices need to be accounted for.
 In such case, Gumbel is a good choice.

-Realistically when using the module, one can fit the data to every copula and compare the score (in SIC, AIC, HQIC) to find the appropriate copula since the calculations are quick.
+Realistically when using the module, one can fit the data to every copula and compare the score (in SIC, AIC, HQIC, log-likelihood) to find the appropriate copula since the calculations are quick.
 However, such approach should always be proceeded with caution, as certain important characteristics of the stocks pair might have been neglected.